JobNmadu/Dyn4cast/README.md

 5.  `MallowsCP` for determining the the Mallows CP.

+## Things the package can do

+The package is capable of computing, estimating, predicting and forecasting of the following models.
+- Spline without knots
+- Spline with knots
+- Smooth Spline
+- ARIMA
+- Quadratic
+- Ensembled with equal weight
+- Ensembled based on weight
+- Ensembled based on summed weight
+- Ensembled based on weight of fit
+- Unconstrained forecasts
+- Constrained forecast
+- Macchine Learning Metrics
+- Mallow’s CP
+- Per cent sign
+- Scaled logit for constrained forecast
+- Inverse scaled logit for constrained forecast

 ## Citation

 The citation information for this package can be obtained easily when